Bible Meaning: A judge

 Strong's Concordance #H1835

 Dan is the name of Jacob's (Israel's) fifth son out of twelve he produced.
 He is his firstborn son, however, through Rachel's maid Bilhah (Genesis 30:6).
-The only other son he had through Bilhah, and Dan's only full brother, was Naphtali (verses 7 - 8).
+The only other son he had through Bilhah, and the only full brother of Dan, was Naphtali (verses 7 - 8).

 Dan was one of thirteen Israelites tribes that left Egyptian slavery, under Moses, for the Promised Land of Canaan.
 When they finally entered the land forty years later they had amassed 64,400 men, aged twenty and above, who could go to war (Numbers 26:42 - 43).
 Their tribal size was second only to Judah, who could muster 76,500 fighting men (Numbers 26:22).